 - The two pairs of opposite angles are congruent

-- The two pairs of consecutive angles are supplementary
+- Two pairs of consecutive angles are supplementary

 We will now show that the converse is true – that if one of these properties holds, the quadrilateral is a parallelogram, and we will start with a fifth converse theorem – that if a quadrilateral has one pair of sides that is both parallel and equal in length it is a parallelogram.